Pacific Southwest, Region 9: Superfund

 On August 18, 2004, a Consent Decree was lodged in the District Court which resolves a lawsuit brought by the City of San Bernardino and the Department of Toxic Substances Control against the U.S. Army over groundwater contamination.
 Under the settlement, the United States will pay to the City of San Bernardino $69 million.
 The City is required to use most of the money to operate and maintain the EPA's groundwater treatment remedies at the Newmark Superfund Site, for up to fifty years.
 In addition, the City will use some of the funds for other activities related to the cleanup, and build additional City treatment plants to expand its water treatment capacity.

-Source Control: The investigation of potential groundwater contaminant source(s) is ongoing.
+Source Control: The investigation of potential groundwater contaminant source(s) has been completed.
 The U.S. Army settled its potential liability for contamination at the Newmark Site; the Army leased approximately 1600 acres for use as a base from 1942 until 1947 and various activity areas on the former base property were investigated as potential contaminant source areas.
-However, EPA has not made a final determination regarding responsibility for the contamination.
-EPA has also been working with State, and San Bernardino City and County authorities to identify potential sources of groundwater contamination.
-EPA is continuing its work to identify sources of contamination and develop a comprehensive cleanup plan for the site.
+However, EPA has made a final determination regarding responsibility for the contamination.
+EPA worked with State, and San Bernardino City and County authorities to identify potential sources of groundwater contamination.
+Through various investigations, no ongoing sourcing at the Site or sources of contamination were identified.
+The Site is transitioning from a containment remedy to a restoration remedy.

 Cleanup Results to Date